 However, it is important to ensure that the greater percentage of your portfolio is in long-term holdings and doing that demands that you have a high level of tolerance.
 Looking for shortcuts or quick money are some of the most common pitfalls smart investors should endeavor to steer clear of.

 The strongest warriors are patience and time.
 This quote highlights one vital mistake a lot of investors make, and that is the inability to resist the temptation to sell shares at the very first indication of profit.
 It is important to be patient and allow winning stocks lie.

 Also, you need to know when a trade is losing and opt out and also avoid putting and a lot of money into such stocks.
 You may lose money often but never forget the ultimate goal is to record profits in the longer term.
 With patience, you will be able to make more on your winning trades and recoup all you’ve lost.

 5. Chuck Palahniuk’s Diary

-Last but definitely not the least is Diary.
+Last but definitely not least is Diary.
 An important lesson from this book is that the ultimate goal is actually not to be around forever, but is rather to create a thing that can.

 This quote is a favorite among a lot of top market experts.
 It is simply about quality.
 Before investing in a company, you need to carry out a critical evaluation of its quality.
 You need to put in efforts and explore the balance sheets to have a deeper understanding.
-You need to also have your own metric for selection which could either be a stable deny level or a robust market capitalization, among others.
+You need to also have your own metric for selection which could either be a stable deny level or robust market capitalization, among others.
 You need to select a strategy and adhere strictly to it.